peterkhe1999/CheatSheet/OSEP/README.md

 AceType: AccessAllowedObject
 ```

-The output tells us that the AD object identified by the <SecurityIdentifier> SID has ReadProperty access rights to the Offsec user.
+=> The AD object identified by the <SecurityIdentifier> SID has ReadProperty access rights to the Offsec user.

 ```pwsh
 ConvertFrom-SID <SecurityIdentifier>